samirm00/js-quiz/planning/backlog.md

 > these are necessary for basic usability

+- [x] A user must agree with the rules.

+- [x] A user can see the question number out of the total questions numbers.

 - [x] A user can select an answer for each question.

 - [x] A user can know which questions they got correct and incorrect directly .

+- [x] A user can know how many question(s) he answered correctly.

+- [x] A user can see one question at a time, stepping through the quiz.

 -